robphoenix/lips/README.md

 [tags](https://git-mw.uk365office.co.uk/robphoenix/lips/tags) page.
 If you are downloading a binary be sure to either place it in your `$PATH` or add the directory you download it to to your `$PATH`.
-This will mean you should be able to use the `Lips` from anywhere on your machine.
+This will mean you should be able to use the `Lips` command from anywhere on your machine.